 The college does not require that students enroll for a minimum number of credits.
 A full-time program, however, is considered to be 12.0 or more credits or equated credits (eq. cr.) per semester (a semester includes both Session I and II).
 Many financial aid awards require students to maintain full-time status.
-For further information consult with the Enrollment Services Center, C107.
+For further information consult with C107.